Costa Coffee brews up Dayforce expansion

 Not only is Costa Coffee’s People team able to provide its employees with a better experience, but they have also gained efficiencies around tracking labour hours and compliance, allowing them more time to focus on growing the business.

 Costa Coffee has seen a 100% adoption rate of Dayforce across the retail business, and every employee can access the Dayforce mobile app to manage their availability and scheduling on the go.

 Costa Coffee also encourages stores to schedule for the “ideal” hours that are suggested by Dayforce labour planning to maximize the efficiency and service of each location.
 “Dayforce is really clever in identifying trends week-over-week and it's actually more accurate than I found myself to be.
 Dayforce really understands our trade patterns and can help find efficiencies in scheduling hour by hour,” says Dent.

 Not only have managers gained scheduling efficiencies through labour planning, but they have also saved time in creating those schedules.
 “I used to spend a few days pouring over schedules and trying to work out who was available.
 Now, this information is available immediately in Dayforce, and I can post schedules within minutes.
 It gives me time back to spend on my customers and my team,” says Dent.

 “Extending Dayforce into our core payroll and core HR processes is a massive win for us.
-Today we run labour management separately from payroll administration, which means we spend an enormous amount of time reconciling labour budgets with payroll budgets,” says Seljeflot.
+Today we now run labour management connected to payroll administration,” says Ratcliffe.
 “Having one source of data will dramatically simplify our core accounting and compliance processes.”